jayhorn/jayhorn/_posts/2016-08-03-pull-and-push.md

 categories: jekyll
 ---

 Reasoning about the heap is hard.
-Things quickly become undecidable and inferring any reasonable invariant automatically requires some careful thinking about the memory model.
+Inferring reasonable invariants automatically requires some careful thinking about the memory model, and powerful methods (or heuristics) for generalization.
 For memory-safe languages (like Java, in our case), the Burstall-Bornat memory encoding has been popular for a long time.
 In this approach, the heap is encoded by a two-dimensional array where the first dimension describes the object that we are interested in and the second describes the field of that object that we want to access.
 For example, if we have a Java method like:

 ```java